 Apple cider vinegar contains acetic acid.
 The acetic acid on ingestion converts into alkaline form.
-This creates alkaline environment in the body and breaks down tophi.
+This creates an alkaline environment in the body and breaks down tophi.
 It also reduces inflammation and swelling in the joints.

 Baking soda is very beneficial for lowering uric acid levels and reducing gout pain.
 It helps attain the natural alkaline balance in the body.
-Alkaline environment makes the uric acid more soluble and easier to excrete.
-Mix half teaspoon of baking soda in a glass of water.
+An alkaline environment makes the uric acid more soluble and easier to excrete.
+Mix half a teaspoon of baking soda in a glass of water.
 Drink up to four glasses daily for two weeks every 2 – 4 hours.
 People with hypertension should avoid using baking soda.
 As the sodium salt may increase the blood pressure.

 Read – Benefits of Baking soda.

-Low fat dairy products:
+Low-fat dairy products:

 - Cherries and dark berries contain antioxidants named flavonoids.
-This antioxidant helps reducing uric acid levels.
+This antioxidant helps in reducing uric acid levels.
 Antioxidants also help reduce the inflammation and stiffness caused by gout.

 Olive oil and omega 3 rich foods:

 Cold-press olive oil is rich in antioxidants.
 It has anti-inflammatory properties that help in gout.
 Omega 3 too has anti-inflammatory properties.
-Include flax seeds, walnuts and fish like salmon, mackerel and herring.
+Include flax seeds, walnuts, and fish like salmon, mackerel, and herring.

-Read – Benefits of Flax seeds
+Read – Benefits of Flaxseeds

 Read – Benefits of Matcha green tea

-How to reduce Uric Acid ; Foods to Avoid
+How to reduce Uric Acid; Foods to Avoid

-Reduce intake of purine rich food:
+Reduce the intake of purine-rich food:

 Restrict caffeine and alcohol:

-Here is a Detailed diet plan for gout and to reduce Uric acid levels in the blood.
+Here is a detailed diet plan for gout and to reduce Uric acid levels in the blood.